Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 # ElasticSearch on TREC: Eating Invasive Species
 This repository is for the final project of COSI 132A, Information Retrieval.
+We used TREC as our annotated dataset to build a news article search engine that can retrieve documents relevant to a user query on a topic.

 System demo, searching for articles related to our topic of interest, "Eating Invasive Species":